sofi-gom/Aventure_sauvage/README.md

 Print: No cout is made on the class itself, they are mostly managed by a class Print.
 Here you can find the methods to print a list of objects, the adjacent rooms to a room and other room information including the name and description.

 objectLightControl: This object can affect the state of a room with dynamic lighting.
 Usually using a switch, we can know if it is in the ON/OFF position by using its attribute: illuminationObjectState.
+It affects the room it is located in.

 ObjectSimple: This object will inherit to objectLightControl and Object Unlock.
 It has a name and a description.
 We use the properties of polymorphism to redefine methods such as UseObject().